rojopolis/spellcheck-github-actions/README.md

 The above configuration will check the spelling of your repository's `README.md` and other Markdown files against an English dictionary.
 If your Markdown is named differently, correct or add additional patterns under `sources`, Markdown is sometimes named `.mkdn`.

 Do note the reference to the `.wordlist.txt` under the `dictionary`, which is the custom list of words to supply the default dictionary for the specified language, in this case set to English `en` under `aspell`.

+If you are using the default spellcheck configuration file have not specified a `.wordlist.txt` or `wordlist.txt` (please change or adhere to the value outlined in your configuration) and empty file will be created.

 Change the configuration to suit your repository and needs, please see the `examples/` directory for more example configurations.